alessandro-gentilini/knuth-interview-2006/README.md

 There was one story about the
 newspaper and my fraternity I might as well mention.
-That we, I was, I would go to downtown Cleveland, where the newspaper was being typeset, and that’s where I first got experience with Linotype machines, and the way real printing was done.
-And I would be the, at first I was the copy editor, so I would check for errors in the text, before they did the final print run, and I noticed that there was a story about one of our Theta Chi fraternity parties, before Christmas, and it said that we had served hot buttered rum, and, well, it dawned on me that we actually weren’t supposed to serve rum at a fraternity party, and still, it was a linotype machine, and you had to pay for every correction that you made, and you had to keep your corrections to one line, if they had to reset several lines — so I changed it to hot
+That we, I was, I would go to downtown Cleveland, where the newspaper was being typeset, and that's where I first got experience with Linotype machines, and the way real printing was done.
+And I would be the, at first I was the copy editor, so I would check for errors in the text, before they did the final print run, and I noticed that there was a story about one of our Theta Chi fraternity parties, before Christmas, and it said that we had served hot buttered rum, and, well, it dawned on me that we actually weren't supposed to serve rum at a fraternity party, and still, it was a linotype machine, and you had to pay for every correction that you made, and you had to keep your corrections to one line, if they had to reset several lines — so I changed it to hot